Lance Armstrong: Early life

-Armstrong was born Lance Edward Gunderson on September 18, 1971, at Methodist Hospital in Richardson, Texas, the son of Linda Gayle (née Mooneyham), a secretary, and Eddie Charles Gunderson (died 2012), a route manager for The Dallas Morning News.
-He is of Canadian, Dutch, and Norwegian descent.
-He was named after Lance Rentzel, a Dallas Cowboys wide receiver.
-His parents divorced in 1973 when Lance was two.
-He had attented Plano East Senior High School.
+Armstrong was born Lance Edward Gunderson on September 18, 1971, at Methodist Hospital in Richardson, Texas.
+His mother, Linda Armstrong Kelly (née: Gayle Mooneyham), grew up in Oak Cliff.
+Armstrong was named after Lance Rentzel, a Dallas Cowboys wide receiver.
+His parents divorced in 1973 when Lance was two, and when his mother remarried Terry Keith Armstrong, Lance took his stepfather's surname.
+He attended Plano East Senior High School.

 Career

 Early career

-At the age of 12, Armstrong started his sporting career as a swimmer at the City of Plano Swim Club and finished fourth in Texas state 1,500-meter freestyle.
-He stopped swimming-only races after seeing a poster for a junior triathlon, called the Iron Kids Triathlon, which he won at age 13.

 In the 1987–1988 Tri-Fed/Texas ("Tri-Fed" was the former name of USA Triathlon), Armstrong was ranked the number-one triathlete in the 19-and-under group; second place was Chann McRae, who became a US Postal Service cycling teammate and the 2002 USPRO national champion.
 Armstrong's total points in 1987 as an amateur were better than those of five professionals ranked higher than he was that year.
 At 16, Lance Armstrong became a professional triathlete and became national sprint-course triathlon champion in 1989 and 1990 at 18 and 19, respectively.